JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

     .dropWhile { it is PsiComment || it is PsiWhiteSpace }
 ```

-The first call in the chain usually should have a line break before it, but it's OK to omit it the code makes more sense that way.
+The first call in the chain usually should have a line break before it, but it's OK to omit it if the code makes more sense that way.

 ### Lambda formatting